-This section provides essential guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date for payment.
-If this advice is not followed, the chances of the respondent being successful are reduced.
+This section provides guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date for payment.

-An adjudication response must be served on the adjudicator on or before the latter of:
+An adjudication response must be served on the adjudicator on or before the later of: